-- 1. Include written standards for providing ESG assistance (may include as attachment) - The ESG Written Standards for Assistance are presented in the Appendix and provide a guide to how the City will implement the homelessness prevention and rapid re-housing services aspects of the ESG grant as well as outline the standards used in local emergency shelter and street outreach supported efforts.
-These Standards are reviewed as an RFPs for ESG funding are developed to reflect prioritized standards as of the issuance of the RFP.
-This will assure that Minneapolis can implement ESG programming to effective national and local best practices.
-Changes to the standards outlined in any resultant RFP will not be considered a substantial change to the Consolidated Plan. - 2.
-If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system: The Continuum of Care completed initial launch of a full Coordinated Entry System (CES) in 2017.
-The CES is the process by which households experiencing literal homelessness access, are assessed, and are prioritized for homeless-dedicated supportive housing programs.
+- 1. Include written standards for providing ESG assistance (may include as attachment) - The ESG Written Standards for Assistance are presented in the Appendix.
+These Standards will be reviewed periodically and will reflect prioritized standards consistent with developed Continuum of Care standards.
+Changes to the standards will not be considered a substantial change to the Consolidated Plan. - 2.
+If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - Hennepin County CoC's Coordinated Entry System (CES) is the process by which households experiencing literal homelessness access, are assessed, and are prioritized for homeless-dedicated supportive housing programs.
 Hennepin has separate but coordinated CES's for families and singles.
-Both CES's:
+Both CES's: - Cover and serve all of the Hennepin County CoC; use mobile outreach services, partnerships with geographically and culturally focused agencies, and after-hours crisis lines to assure easy access by households; and are promoted widely. - Follow policies to address needs of households fleeing domestic violence, including privacy and confidentiality, safety planning, emergency management, and appropriate referrals.

-- Cover and serve all of the Hennepin County CoC; use mobile outreach services, partnerships with geographically and culturally focused agencies, and after-hours crisis lines to assure easy access by households; and are promoted widely. - Follow policies to address needs of households fleeing domestic violence, including privacy and confidentiality, safety planning, emergency management, and appropriate referrals. - Employ standardized access and assessment.
+- Employ standardized access and assessment.
 Trained assessors follow written policies to assess households using the Vulnerability Index Service Prioritization Decision Assistance Tool (VI-SPDAT), the VI-SPDAT for families, and the VI-SPDAT for transition-aged youth.
 Households prioritized for supportive housing also complete a standard supplemental assessment of housing preferences. - Use a uniform referral process to refer households to participating projects, which include rapid rehousing (including ESG-funded projects), transitional housing, and permanent supportive housing.
-Housing Referral Coordinators employ a standard process which utilizes VI-SPDAT and supplemental assessment score, and preference for households with the longest periods of homelessness and households who are chronically homeless. - Offer referral denial protocol for both projects and households. - Require housing providers to limit barriers to enrollment, such as income, disability status, substance use, and criminal history. - Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).
-The process for making sub-awards is detailed in the appendix. - 4.
+Housing Referral Coordinators employ a standard process which utilizes VI-SPDAT and supplemental assessment score, and preference for households with the longest periods of homelessness and households who are chronically homeless. - Offer referral denial protocol for both projects and households. - Require housing providers to limit barriers to enrollment, such as income, disability status, substance use, and criminal history. - 3.
+Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The process for making sub-awards is detailed in the Appendix.
+Rapid rehousing funds are sub-granted to Hennepin County for project selection and implementation. - 4.
 If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

 The Emergency Solutions Grant coordinates with the local Heading Home Hennepin Continuum of Care planning process that is countywide including Minneapolis.
-It is under the direction of the Heading Home Hennepin Executive Committee and staffed by the City-County Office to End Homelessness.
-The HHH Executive Committee includes homeless/formerly homeless members in its makeup and its planning committees and subcommittees include homeless/formerly homeless individuals.
+The Continuum of Care is under the direction of the Heading Home Hennepin Executive Committee and staffed by the City-County Office to End Homelessness.
+The HHH Executive Committee includes homeless/formerly homeless members in its makeup and its operations board, planning committees and subcommittees include homeless/formerly homeless individuals.
 The role of the Executive Committee is to provide overall policy direction and oversight to the implementation of the Heading Home Hennepin plan.